unwontedsponn/pianoBook/README.md

 This was my first project were I consolidated my self-guided knowledge of HTML, CSS and Javascript.
 Almost every diagram is a coded SVG image, the simple diagrams were coded in HTML, but the more complicated diagrams (such as the pianos) were coded using Javascript.

-You can view this projects here: https://www.benspooner.co.uk/book/1.%20index.html
+You can view this project here: https://www.benspooner.co.uk/book/1.%20index.html